2020-21 Board of Directors

 AIA Seattle is a member-led organization that depends on volunteer leadership and initiative.
 We are deeply grateful for the enormous energy and effort our board members and other volunteer leaders devote to our organization.

 AIA Seattle’s Board Nominating Committee is pleased to present this slate of accomplished members to fill open seats on our Board of Directors beginning September 1, 2020.
-Voting opened July 13 and closes on August 3, 2020.
+Voting opened July 13 and closed on August 3, 2020.
 All AIA and Associate AIA members are eligible to vote.
 You can vote yes or no for each nominee, and write-in votes are allowed.
 Voting by at least 10% of the membership is required to validate an election.

 Your vote enters you to win a $50 gift certificate to the Intentionalist Marketplace!